 The calibrated weights were obtained by adjusting the design weights.
 The adjustment factors were obtained in a "calibration" to known population totals.
-In most countries we have calibrated against the total national population by age group and gender.
-In two countries more information was used.
-Additional details can be found in the table below.
-This procedure will, for a given household, give calibrated household weights that differ from the calibrated individual weights.
+In most countries we have calibrated against the total national population by age

+Non-response

-Country Comment Non-response correction
+Country Comment correction

-Austria Not a probability sample, no true design weights available.
-Computations are based on the assumption of simple random sampling of households
+Austria Not a probability sample, no true

+design weights available.

+Computations are based on the

+assumption of simple random sampling

+of households

 Denmark Age/Gender, County

 France Age/Gender

 Germany Age/Gender

 Greece Age/Gender

+Italy Age/Gender,

-Italy Age/Gender, Geographical/City size strata
+Geographical/City size

+strata

 The Age/Gender

 Netherlands

 Spain Age/Gender

 Sweden Age/Gender

-Switzerland Age/Gender, not including people in institutions
+Switzerland Age/Gender, not

+including people in

+institutions